Department of Emergency Medicine Medical Student Rotation Lectures and Labs

 Trauma simulation rounds are held 8:30 a.m. to 12 p.m. on the second Thursday of the month in the Division of Education building at 1247 S. Cedar Crest Blvd.
 Simulations will include examples of penetrating and blunt trauma.
 Emphasis will be on procedural competency in cricothyrotomy, chest tube placement and intraosseous insertion.
 Complete the designated procedure self-study modules on the LVHN intranet before the simulation.

-On the first Tuesday of each month, our emergency medicine physician assistants teach suturing and splinting techniques during a three-hour lab session.
+On the first Tuesday of each month from 9 a.m.-12 p.m., our emergency medicine physician assistants teach suturing and splinting techniques.
 The suture lab handbook contains helpful information to prepare you for the techniques shown during the lab.
 Please click below to download the suture lab resources.
 To prepare for the orthopedic lab, review the pertinent procedures consult self-study modules on the LVHN intranet prior to the lab.

 The Surgery Education Center is located in the basement of the Kasych Pavilion on the LVH-Cedar Crest campus.